VladoPortos/SimpleVPNManager/README.md

 A flexible and easy-to-use VPN manager for Python applications that supports custom logging and automatic VPN configuration selection.

 I sometimes need to use VPN in container, without host going into VPN completely.
 This is a simple solution for that.
 VPN is starts only inside the container and host is not affected.
+Routes are updated to allow communicatinon between containers on host still, and internet over VPN.

 ---